+No child should suffer harm, either at home or at school.
+Everyone who works in our school has a responsibility to make sure that all our young people are safe.

 This leaflet has been given to you to make sure you understand what is expected of you.
-Please ask the person

-No child should suffer harm either at

-home or at school.
-Everyone who works

-in our school has a responsibility to

-make sure that all our young people are

-safe.

-who gave it to you if you are unclear about anything in it, and keep the leaflet in a safe place, so that you can read it again if you need to.
-If you are worried about the safety of any young person in our school, you must report this to the Designated Senior Member of Staff in school
+Please ask the person who gave it to you if you are unclear about anything in it, and keep the leaflet in a safe place, so that you can read it again if you need to.

+If you are worried about the safety of any young person in our school, you must report this to the Designated Safeguard Lead in school.